clojure/core.cache/README.md

 * Factory functions for each existing cache type

-core.cache is based on a library named Clache, found at http://github.com/fogus/clache that is planned for deprecation.
+core.cache is based on an old library named Clache that has been thouroughly deprecated.

 Releases and Dependency Information